SaptarshiSarkar12/Drifty/Website/app/docs/Development/Quickstart.md

 1. Open the project in IntelliJ IDEA.
 2. Follow the below steps to run the project:
-   - Open the `Drifty_CLI` java class in `CLI/src/main/java/main` directory and click on the run button.
+   - Open the `Drifty_CLI` Java class in the `CLI/src/main/java/main` directory and click on the run button.
 This will start the Drifty CLI application.
-   - Open the `Drifty_GUI` java class in `GUI/src/main/java/main` directory and click on the run button.
+   - Open the `Drifty_GUI` Java class in the `GUI/src/main/java/main` directory and click on the run button.
 This will start the Drifty GUI application.
-3. You can start making changes to the code and see the changes reflected in the application.
-Remember to re-run the project every time you make changes to see the updated output.
+3. Make changes to the code and see them reflected in the application.
+Re-run the project after each change to see the updated output.

 ### Debugging Drifty Application

 To debug the project, you can set breakpoints in the code and run the project in debug mode (by clicking on the debug button in IntelliJ IDEA).
-This will allow you to step through the code and inspect variables to identify and fix issues.
+This will allow you to step through the code and inspect variables to identify and resolve issues.

 ## Drifty Website Development